Azure/Copilot-For-Security/Plugins/Published Plugins/CheckPhish/README.md

      - "Ask checkphish to check [URL]"
      - "What does CheckPhish say about [URL]?"
    - Inputs: [URL]

+   Output: The plugin returns a detailed report indicating whether the URL is clean, potentially malicious, or outright dangerous.
+It includes a classification of the threat, threat level, and other insights.

 # **Frequently Asked Questions**